1) “The Magical Community: Toward a Broader Concept of Political Participation”

-“Critical Fabulation in a Minor Figure: Concepts for a History of the Present” with Lauren Guilmette, Foucault Studies (planned for 2021)
+2) “Critical Fabulation in a Minor Figure: Concepts for a History of the Present” with Lauren Guilmette, Foucault Studies (forthcoming 2022)

 Keywords: Saidiya Hartman, critical fabulation, genealogy, ethics in the archive, language

 Abstract: Michel Foucault’s name comes up only once in the main text of Saidiya Hartman’s 2008 essay, “Venus in Two Acts,” and once in a footnote of Wayward Lives, Beautiful Experiments (2019); yet, a critical conversation with Foucault haunts both texts, one rich with insights for the present-day legacy of Foucauldian ideas in decolonial feminist theory.
 Hartman describes a new way of dealing with lives whose only existence in the archive is having been touched and excluded by power.
 By linking Foucauldian concepts to Hartman’s thinking, the aim is not to thereby re-center his significance but to explore the ethos and methods implicit in Hartman’s concern for the ‘minor figures’ she finds in institutional archives.

 3) “Figural Philosophy” with Lauren Guilmette